 We all know Gmail is great for sending emails to individual contacts but how does it fare when it comes to sending to large numbers?
-In this article, we show you how to send mass email with Gmail and explain why Gmail isn’t the best solution for email marketing.
+In this article, we show you how to send mass email with Gmail and explain why’re better off using a dedicated email blast service.

 Mass email, also known as bulk email, refers to the sending of promotional email campaigns to a large list of contacts (customers, subscribers, leads, etc.) to achieve a specific goal, such as to promote a product or communicate important information.